maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 ## Conventions
 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).
-- CAS refers to a content addressable system for accessing `xorname` urls in the safe_browser.
+- XOR-URL refers to a url generated as part of the content addressable system for accessing `xorname` urls in the safe_browser.
 As described here: https://forum.safedev.org/t/xor-address-urls-xor-urls/1952
 - Data is presented in a json, as RDF , as described over here: <ADD URL>
 - I'm using MutableData ( `MD` ) and ImmutableData ( `ID` ) as shorthands.